praveendhac/nessus-docker/README.md

 nessus_1  | All plugins loaded (1sec)
 ```

-Execute below commans to view list of running containers
+* Execute below commans to view list of running containers
 ```
 $ docker ps
 CONTAINER ID  IMAGE                 COMMAND                 CREATED             STATUS              PORTS                   NAMES
 6d330adac564  nessus-docker_nessus  "/opt/nessus/sbin/ne…"  About a minute ago  Up About a minute   0.0.0.0:9934->8834/tcp  nessus-docker_nessus_1
 ```
-Withing container nessusd listens on 8834, exposing usin 9934/tcp on host machine.
+* Withing container nessusd listens on 8834, exposing usin 9934/tcp on host machine.
 Using 9934 to overcome port binding issues if someone already installed nessus on their local host.

-If the container has successfully started, we can access it from browser using
+* If the container has successfully started, we can access it from browser using
 https://localhost:9934

-At step 1, create username, password
+** At step 1, create username, password

 ![alt text](images/nessus_create_account.png)

-At step 2, generate "Activation Code". (search google for "nessus + activation code")
+** At step 2, generate "Activation Code". (search google for "nessus + activation code")

 ![alt text](images/nessus_activation.png)

-Nessus starts initializing
+** At step 3, Nessus starts initializing

 ![alt text](images/nessus_initializing.png)